ExplainedRE/website/content/posts/flare-on7 - Report/index.md

 ---

 {{< admonition info "Challenge Description" >}}
-Nobody likes analysing infected documents, but it pays the bills.
+Nobody likes analyzing infected documents, but it pays the bills.
 Reverse this macro thrill-ride to discover how to get it to show you the key.
 {{< /admonition >}}

 ## Getting Started